Alfresco/tutorials/docs/contract-management/setting-up-permissions.md

 Up to this point any user in your system can enter any folder and change the status of a contract, thereby effectively bypassing all steps to the approval.

-Setting up permissions can ensure only the right users can do certain actions.
+Setting up permissions can ensure that only the right users can do certain actions.

 <br />
 <br />